Glow Old

 Buy it here

 This one is FUN.
-The Sorcerers are a quartet of white English guys from Leeds crafting some of the unexpectedly funkiest, teeth-gritting, head bopping Ethio-inspired jazz around.
+The Sorcerers are a quartet of white guys from Leeds crafting some of the unexpectedly teeth grittingly funkiest, head bopping Ethio-inspired jazz around.
 When I first listened to this I knew nothing about the band, but, if I’m honest, this flatcap-toting group of Brits is not who I was picturing behind these grooves.
 It just goes to show you that music can be transcendental (and that there are some interesting things going on in Leeds).

 Listen if you likeMulatu Astatke, Hailu Mergia, Getatchew Mekurya